zbyju/obsidian/1. Fleeting notes/PDB/How does processing a query look like.md

 # 5. Execute the plan
 Run the query according to the best execution plan and return the result.

-The execution starts with accessing the data sources using chosen data access methods
+- The execution starts with accessing the data sources using chosen data access methods
+- In the middle layers, there are basic relational operations (selec)